AbdulsalamJibril/Super-Store-Data-Project/README.md

 ### Recommendations

 Based on the analysis,it’s clear that some areas perform better than others.
 Paying attention to these differences can help guide future decisions.

+1.Spend more time and attention on products that bring in steady profit.

+2.Re-examine products that are not performing well to understand why.

+3.Keep supporting the customer groups that make the most purchases.

+4.Stick with shipping methods that work well and keep costs reasonable.

+5.Look more closely at states with low performance to see where improvements can be made.

+### References

+1.Microsoft Power BI

+2.Microsoft DAX Language Reference